 If any of your personal data is required by a third party, as described above, we will take steps to ensure that your personal data is handled safely, securely, and in accordance with your rights, our obligations, and the third party’s obligations under the law.
 If any personal data is transferred outside of the EEA, we will take suitable steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the GDPR, as explained above.
 In some limited circumstances, we may be legally required to share certain personal data, which might include yours, if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority.

 In addition to your rights under the GDPR, set out above, when you submit personal data via Our Site, you may be given options to restrict our use of your personal data.
 In particular, we aim to give you strong controls on our use of your data for direct marketing purposes (including the ability to opt-out of receiving emails from us which you may do by unsubscribing using the links provided in our emails and at the point of providing your details).

 If you are located in the UK, you may also wish to sign up to one or more of the preference services operating in the UK: The Telephone Preference Service (“the TPS”), the Corporate Telephone Preference Service (“the CTPS”), and the Mailing Preference Service (“the MPS”).
 These may help to prevent you from receiving unsolicited marketing.
 Please note, however, that these services will not prevent you from receiving marketing communications that you have consented to receive.

 Can I Withhold Information?

 You may access certain areas of Our Site without providing any personal data at all.
-However, to use all features and functions available on Our Site you may be required to submit or allow for the collection of certain data.
+However, to receive our newsletter updates you may be required to submit or allow for the collection of certain data.
 You may also restrict our Cookies.
 See the section entitled “cookies” below for more information.

 How Can I Access My Personal Data?